-- The sponsor shall have the current technical file or design dossier and Australian Declaration of Conformity ready for submission
+- Applicant shall have the current technical file or design dossier and Australian Declaration of Conformity ready for submission

 - The sponsor submits the Manufacturer’s Evidence (e.g., CE Marking certificate) in TGA Business Services (TBS) system for TGA’s review and acceptance.